 \textbf{Data Generation with Content-Style Decoupling.} A critical challenge in style transfer learning is content interference.
-Specifically, the model often conflates content and style features for certain characters in texts.
-To address this issue, we carefully designed a dedicated data generation pipeline.
-First, we identify high-quality text instances in rich-text posters using our VLM based OCR model.
-During this step, we simultaneously filter out small or overlapping text regions.
-For the remaining text regions, we further employ the Qwen3-8B~\cite{yang2025qwen3} to generate semantically divergent replacement text.
-Crucially, the new word set is ensured to be entirely disjoint from the original text.
-This step maximizes content decoupling.
-Next, we leverage editing models to replace the original content while preserving all typographical attributes, including font, color, and local alignment.
-This ensures the retention of fine-grained style patterns.
+Specifically, the model often conflates content and style features for certain characters within the text.
+To address this issue, we designed a dedicated data generation pipeline, as illustrated in Figure~\ref{fig:data_generation}.
+First, we identify high-quality text instances in rich-text posters using our VLM-based OCR model.
+During this step, we filter out overlapping text regions.
+For the remaining text, we further employ Qwen3-8B~\cite{yang2025qwen3} to generate semantically divergent replacement text.
+Crucially, we ensure the new word set is disjoint from the original text to maximize content decoupling.
+Next, we leverage the Nano Banana~\cite{gemini} editing model to replace the original content while preserving all typographical attributes, including font, color, and local alignment, thereby ensuring the retention of fine-grained style patterns.
 To rigorously validate the fidelity of this process, we implement a two-pronged verification strategy.
-First, we re-apply our VLM based OCR model to confirm the content accuracy of the newly rendered text.
-Second, we extract DINO v2 features~\cite{oquab2023dinov2} from both the original and edited text regions to verify high feature-level similarity, thereby confirming style preservation.
-This methodology produces perfectly aligned (original, edited) image pairs.
-These pairs share identical styles but contain maximally different content, yielding a robust dataset for genuine content-decoupled style learning.
-Finally, we create a high-quality dataset with 100k samples with paired target images and reference fonts, where the text styles and fonts are completely decoupled.
+First, we re-apply our VLM-based OCR model to confirm the content accuracy of the newly rendered text.
+Second, we extract DINO v2 features~\cite{oquab2023dinov2} from both the original and edited text regions to verify high feature-level similarity, confirming style preservation.
+This methodology produces perfectly aligned original--edited image pairs that share identical styles but contain maximally different content.
+Finally, this robust pipeline yields a high-quality dataset of 100K samples, comprising paired target images and reference fonts where the text content and style are completely decoupled.